-FIRST COUPLE PROMENADE ROUND inside and face outward,

-THIRD COUPLE † PROMENADE ROUND first couple, and fall in behind first couple, 8 SECOND COUPLE † PROMENADE ROUND first and third couples and fall in behind third, 8 FOURTH COUPLE + PROMENADE ROUND the first, third and second, and fall in behind second couple, 8
+Monsures- , FIRST COUPLE PROMENADE ROUND inside and face out- ward, , THIRD COUPLE PROMENADE ROUND first couple, and fall in behind first couple, 8 SECOND COUPLE † PROMENADE ROUND first and third cou- ples, and fall in behind third, 8 , FOURTH COUPLE † PROMENADE ROUND the first, third and second, and fall in behind second couple, 8 The floor managers then form the sets in proper lines.
+LADIES MARCH TO THE RIGHT,-GENTLEMEN TO THE LEFT, as follows: The "top lady" turns to the right; -and, at same time, , "top gentleman" turns to the left, (all the ladies following not interfere with any other set, as would be the case when the sets are close together.

-^{ &}quot;FIRST COUPLE PROMENADE ROUND INSIDE."
-It is an error with some persons, that the couples should promenade outside their own set.
-They should always keep within their own limits, and not interfere with any other set, as would be the case when the sets are close together.
+FIRST COUPLE PROMENADE ROUND INSIDE.-Some persons erroneously think that the couples should promenade outside their own set.
+They should always keep within its limits, and